Campus Improvement Plan

 Strategy's Expected Result/Impact: Students will engage in opportunities that expand their learning and actively engage them in collaborative skills for the workplace.

-Staff Responsible for Monitoring: Administration, teachers
+Staff Responsible for Monitoring: All Teachers

 Performance Objective 2 - STUDENT GROWTH